How To Survive Air Travel With Children

 8. Keep them busy

 Most airlines have a TV in the seat back but that’s usually one film and a handful of TV shows that are appropriate for kids.
 Break the length of your flight into 4 to 5 shifts – maybe it’s all psychological but it’s less intimidating if you think of it as filling four 2-hour slots.

 A trip to Wilkinson’s or the pound shop where you spend £20 on arts and crafts kits, word search and colouring books (and breaking them out one at a time) is money well spent.

 If you have an iPad or some other similar device, fill it with their favourite TV shows, games, apps, etc and break it out periodically during each of your time slots.
 A portable DVD player with their favourite movies works just as well.

 The joy of looking out of the window gets old, fast.

 9. Choose Your Accommodation Wisely

 There is nothing worse than being in a resort full of honeymooners or couples on romantic getaways and finding yours is the only family there!
-Sites like Trip Advisor are invaluable for seeing how other families fared in the resorts you are considering holidaying at.
+Sites like Booking.com are great for seeing how other families fared in the resorts you are considering holidaying at.